-Five grade 11 Riverside girls have taken upon themselves to create a new app.
+Five grade 11 Riverside Secondary girls have taken upon themselves to create a new app.
 The app is called City Sprouts, and its goal is to help increase restaurant’s sustainability through user reviews.
-After eating at a restaurant, users can use the City Sprouts app to review the restaurant, based on their sustainability.
-The app will be entered into this year’s Technovation Girls tournament, a tournament that empowers female youth across the world to tackle a variety of important problems through the use of technology.
-The tournament features multiple rounds of competition beginning in January, and in August, the app which is found most innovative will be crowned winner at the Technovation Global Summit.
+After eating at a restaurant, users can use the City Sprouts app to review the restaurant, based on their sustainability efforts.
+The app will be entered into this year’s Technovation Girls tournament, a tournament that empowers female youth across the world to tackle a variety of issues through the use of technology.
+The tournament features multiple rounds of competition beginning in January, and in August 2020, the app which is found most innovative will be crowned winner at the Technovation Global Summit.

 The five girls assembled, as they all shared a common goal of achieving sustainable change in the community.
 Although only Clarke had previous coding experience, all of the girls contributed in the app’s development in different ways.
 Gaspar and Gale were responsible for creating the app’s business plan, which included marketing, advertising, finding the target audience for the app and researching other similar apps in order to differentiate the app from others.
 Gunster was responsible for creating the pitch video.
 Pawley was responsible for community outreach, which included contacting a variety of different restaurants.
 Meanwhile, Clarke was responsible for the coding and electronic development of the app.